 After graduating from Jacksonville State University in 1974, Daugette was commissioned in the United States Army Reserves.
 He also worked in banking until 1976.
 He then became an agent for Life Insurance Company of Alabama, which had been founded by his father in 1952.
 During this time he took courses from Purdue University's Insurance Marketing Institute.
 In 1979, Daugette became Vice President in charge of Investments, a position he held until 1987 when he became President.

 Daugette is a member of the Episcopal Church of the Holy Comforter.
 Clarence serves on the boards of the Greater Alabama Council Boy Scouts of America, Regions Bank of Gadsden, and the local Boys and Girls Club.
 He also serves as President of the International House at JSU.
 He was elected President of the National Alliance of Life Companies (NALC) for the 1998-1999 year.
 He is a life member of both the Auburn University Alumni and the Jacksonville State University Alumni Associations.

 Daugette maintains his interest in military affairs and is a member of the Armor Association and the Association of the United States Army.
-He also presents annual awards honoring his Great-Grandfather, General John H. Forney, to outstanding military graduates at both Jacksonville State University and the United States Military Academy at West Point.
+He also presents annual awards honoring his father, Colonel Clarence William Daugette, Jr., to outstanding military graduates at both Jacksonville State University and the United States Military Academy at West Point.